 - For subsequent items, randomly replace an item in the reservoir with the new item with probability k/i, where i is the index of the new item.

-This gives each item an equal probability of k/n ending up in the reservoir.
-Thus, we obtain a uniform random sample.
+This results in each item having an equal chance of k/n being selected for the reservoir, ensuring a uniform random sample is obtained.

 The algorithm works as follows: